wizteriacode/weverse-scraper/README.md

    pip3 install -r requirements.txt
    ```

-3. Create a `.env` file in the root directory and provide your Weverse credentials and Dropbox token:
+3. Create a `.env` file in the root directory and provide your Weverse credentials, Dropbox token, and Discord webhook URL:
    ```
    EMAIL=your_email_here
    PASSWORD=your_password_here
    DROPBOX_TOKEN=your_dropbox_token_here
+   DISCORD_WEBHOOK_URL=your_discord_webhook_url_here
    ```

 ## Usage